cseAtIITK/admissions-website/src/contact/index.md

 4. Please ensure that you have a valid subject field in your mail.

-You can send your mail to admissions at iitk.ac.in.
+You can send your mail to <admissions@cse.iitk.ac.in>.

 [faq]: </faq.html> "Frequently asked questions"